 On the southeastern coast of Queensland, Australia is the beach city known as the Gold Coast and my home.
-This coastline of Australia is popular place to live because of the beautiful beaches but it is also a hot spot for tourists and accessible for those with access needs.
+This coastline of Australia is a popular place to live because of the beautiful beaches but it is also a hot spot for tourists and accessible for those with access needs.

 The following is a local travel guide I created addressing the accessibility of different areas and attractions along the Gold Coast.
-I hope you enjoy exploring this part Australia as much as I do!
+I hope you enjoy exploring this part of Australia as much as I do!

 There are a number of accessible parking spaces along the beachfront with easy access to the sidewalk that runs the full length of the beach.
-The most popular part of the beach is at the southern end at the Burleigh Heads Mowbray Park Surf Lifesaving Club.
-If you are feeling adventurous and have some time to kill, head north up the sidewalk to the North Burleigh Surf Club that has a great “hole in the wall” coffee shop!
+The most popular part of the beach is at the southern end of the Burleigh Heads Mowbray Park Surf Lifesaving Club.
+If you are feeling adventurous and have some time to kill, head north up the sidewalk to the North Burleigh Surf Club which has a great “hole in the wall” coffee shop!
 It is quite a distance from one end to the other but the sidewalk is in good condition, there are no hills and it is in shade most of the day.

-If you head south on the sidewalk it takes you all the way to the headland where there is quite an incline before you reach the top.
+If you head south on the sidewalk it takes you to the headland where there is quite an incline before you reach the top.
 You’ll be fine if you’re in a power wheelchair or if you’re in a manual chair and are particularly good at hills.
 If the hill doesn’t bother you, you can also continue further along the sidewalk into the Burleigh Heads National Park.
 The national park sidewalk is not great; it is what some would consider “off-roading.”
 The pavement is cracked in parts, missing in others and there is no railing in many parts.

 If you are traveling on your own I would suggest getting a taxi to the headland (map to access Goodwin Terrace) and working your way North.
 If you are interested in venturing further, you can cross the main road and head to James Street.
-James Street is a hub of boutiques, restaurants and café’s.
+James Street is a hub of boutiques, restaurants, and cafés.
 There are also accessible parking spaces available on James Street.

 There are accessible bathrooms located in the park adjacent to the surf club but they are not the best, the surf club is your best option.

-There is nothing quite like spending a hot summers day or night in Surfers Paradise.
-Yes it is cheesy and touristy but that’s the point!
+There is nothing quite like spending a hot summer’s day or night in Surfers Paradise.
+Yes, it is cheesy and touristy but that’s the point!
 Since the early 1930’s Surfers Paradise has been known for its social atmosphere and nightlife.
 The foreshore and mall redevelopment was completed in 2014 and is a huge improvement in accessibility.

-The newest way of getting to Surfers Paradise is on the G:link commonly known as a tram.
+The newest way of getting to Surfers Paradise is on the G:Link commonly known as a tram.
 The tram only runs from Broadbeach to Southport so you will have to organize other transportation to get back to your accommodation if you are not staying on or close to the tram line.
 Tickets can be purchased at the ticketing machines that are at each tram stop.
 There is not a lot of accessible parking available; two accessible spaces along the beach closest to the mall and two further up the beach.
 Centro Shopping Center has secure parking though there is a fee.

 CURRUMBIN ROCK POOL’S

-If you’re after a scenic drive, fresh air and some cute Australian wildlife then a day trip to the Currumbin Rock Pools on the Gold Coast is for you!
+If you’re after a scenic drive, fresh air, and some cute Australian wildlife then a day trip to the Currumbin Rock Pools on the Gold Coast is for you!

 Getting to the rock pools is a bit tricky.
 The simplest way is to hire a car for the day.
 As it is not too far from civilization a taxi is also an option.
 Once you are there it is hard to believe you are so close to a city.
 The picturesque landscape is typical to most areas of Australia’s east coast.

 The recent development called the “Oracle Precinct” is now one of the most popular spots.
-It’s perfect mix of dining options; bars, boutiques and café’s make it a thriving little street with a great atmosphere.
-They’ve packed a lot into the one-way street at the base of the Oracle hotel.
+Its perfect mix of dining options; bars, boutiques, and cafés make it a thriving little street with a great atmosphere.
+They’ve packed a lot into the one-way street at the base of the Oracle Hotel.

 Broadbeach is highly accessible by public transport as it is just off the main highway.
 There is a bus stop just around the corner from the Oracle Precinct and the sidewalk is in good condition all the way.
-There are accessible parking spaces in the streets either side of the precinct alternatively there is a multi level car park across the road in the Oasis building, 3 hours for free.
+There are accessible parking spaces in the streets on either side of the precinct alternatively there is a multi-level car park across the road in the Oasis building, 3 hours for free.
 There are accessible bathrooms throughout Broadbeach but the best are in the Oasis Shopping Center, across the road from the precinct and attached to Broadbeach Mall.

 Broadbeach on the Gold Coast has so much to offer.
 It is easy to get around, there is plenty of accessible accommodation in the area and the public transport is right at your door.

 Just off the Pacific Motorway in Oxenford is the Warner Bros Movie World.
-The park has fantastic rides but if you’re not into rollercoasters there are a variety of other things to do; stunt shows, 3D movies, arcade games just to name a few.
+The park has fantastic rides but if you’re not into rollercoasters there are a variety of other things to do; stunt shows, 3D movies, and arcade games just to name a few.
 The park gets very busy on the weekends and during school holidays.
 If you can arrange it, a weekday visit is always easier.
 The majority of the park is open air and it can be fairly unpleasant when it rains so pick your days wisely.

 Getting to either park is easy.
 There are a number of bus tours that go to the park but the regular Surf Side Buses go to Movie World.
 If you are driving there is plenty of accessible parking.
 There is reserved parking at the door for accessibility.
-If you don’t want to leave, Seaworld Nara Resort is right next-door and they have plenty of accessible rooms.
+If you don’t want to leave, Seaworld Nara Resort is right next door and they have plenty of accessible rooms.